Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

   img("wayland_architecture.svg", width: 100%, extension: "files"), caption: [Wayland architecture], )<wayland-architecture>

-As such, it is now possible to create such a client for a Wayland server and generate requests for it.
-The server will then respond with events which the client can then
+As such, it is now possible to create a client for a Wayland server and generate requests for it.
+The server will then respond with events which the client can process and interact with.

+In @Wayland-Connection, an example client that requests all implemented protocols from the wayland compositor is visualized.

 #let code = "
 struct AppData(pub String);
 impl Dispatch<wl_registry::WlRegistry, ()> for AppData {
     fn event(
-        data: &mut Self,
+        obj: &mut Self,
         registry: &wl_registry::WlRegistry,
         event: wl_registry::Event,
         data: &(),